wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/recon.md

 Since we have no such motivelist now, this can be left off.

 1. Run novaCTF in the TOMOMAN console. tomoman(pwd,'tomoman_novactf.param');
    This is typically the single longest computation step in the workflow.
    We suggest starting this job to ensure that it is running, but precompued tomograms are provided.
-For now, you can copy the precomputed 8x binned tomogram to your working directory.
+   For now, you can copy the precomputed 8x and 4x binned tomogram to your working directory.

+       !rsync -a /data/EMPIAR-10184/precomputed/novactf_bin8 .
        !rsync -a /data/EMPIAR-10184/precomputed/novactf_bin8 .

     > NOTE: Make sure to leave off the last `/` to copy the directory and its contents.